Back to California

 CalFresh and WIC Contingency Fund

-This law creates a fund to help maintain CalFresh and WIC benefits during federal funding lapses, allowing for short-term financing if needed.
+This law creates a fund to help maintain CalFresh (food assistance) and WIC (nutrition for women, infants, and children) programs during federal funding lapses.

 What This Bill Does

-• Creates the CalFresh and WIC Contingency Fund to support these programs during federal funding issues.
+• Creates the CalFresh and WIC Contingency Fund to support these programs if there's no federal funding available.

-• Allows the State Department of Public Health to obtain temporary loans or other short-term financing for uninterrupted WIC services during federal funding lapses, subject to approval by the Director of Finance.
+• Allows the State Department of Public Health to obtain loans or other short-term financing from certain sources for uninterrupted WIC services during federal shutdowns, with approval by the Director of Finance.

-• Requires both departments to seek federal reimbursement for expenditures from the fund and loan repayments.
+• Requires both departments to seek federal reimbursement and report how they used funds from the contingency fund.

 Who It Names or Affects

-• People who rely on CalFresh or WIC benefits during federal funding issues.
+• People who rely on CalFresh and WIC programs for food assistance and nutrition support.

-• State and county departments responsible for administering these programs.
+• State departments responsible for managing these programs.

 Terms To Know